-Anticipated recoveries from reinsurance and estimated recoveries from salvage and subrogation have been disclosed as separate assets.
-Reinsurance and other recourses are estimated in a manner similar to estimating unsettled claims.
+Anticipated recoveries from reinsurance have been disclosed as separate assets and are estimated in accordance with the terms of the reinsurance contracts.

 The ultimate liability may vary as a result of subsequent information and events, and may result in significant adjustments to the amounts provided against.
 The adjustments to the claims provisions established in prior years are reflected in the financial statements in the period of the adjustments and are disclosed separately if material.